mermatriarchy/h-adonis-tr-808/Readme.md

 I used Jest to write some basic tests for some of the components in this project.
 I’m not particularly dogmatic about Jest, but I’m comfortable with it & I’ve been able to teach myself how to implement it with online tutorials pretty easily & it reminds me a lot of rspec, which we use at my current company for ruby testing (we aim for 100% test coverage on the backend, though we don’t current use TDD on the front end).
 This project doesn’t have full test coverage, but I wanted to demonstrate an understanding of testing & set up the infrastructure for it.
 Ideally, I’d aim for test coverage for the following for each component:
 1. Component rendering - does the component render correctly?
 2. Props - does the component return the default props?
 Can it receive a custom value & match the prop afterthe component renders?
-3. Data types - what kind of data is returned from the different components? e.g. does the isPlaying statereturn a boolean?
+3. Data types - what kind of data is returned from the different components? e.g. does the `isPlaying` state return a boolean?
 4. Events - was the event called?
 Was the expected behavior executed when the event is simulated?
 5. Conditions - does the component render differently based on the conditions? e.g. the number of sequencesthat render would change depending on the number of instruments that are in a given demo
 6. State - does the current state return as expected?
 Does the modified state return as expected if wesimulate a state change?